Paper Prototyping with Morae

 If you liked this, try…

 Every usability professional knows that Morae is a useful tool for running a software or web usability test.
 But did you know you could also use it to dramatically speed up the time it takes to do a heuristic evaluation?
-This 'How do I…' article gives you step-by-step instructions on how to carry out an expert review with Morae, complete with explanatory screen shots.
+Heuristic Evaluation with Morae.

-See all articles and resources tagged usability testing, prototyping, morae.
+This article is tagged usability testing, prototyping, ia, morae.